Opinionated but Configurable

 However, these solutions add complexity and need only be used when necessary, most often for scaling for large amounts of data (tens of thousands of records) or high volume traffic.

-Statamic operates in flat file “mode” by default, which reduces complexity compared to other architectures, and opens up a many possibilities like:
+Statamic operates in flat file “mode” by default, which reduces complexity compared to other architectures, and opens up many possibilities like:

 - End-to-end version control.